sroelants/simbelmyne/IDEAS.md

 - [✓] Packed eval
 - [ ] Scale down drawish positions (failed)
 - [ ] Pieces protected by pawns
-- [ ] Safe checks: How many squares where I can check the king without being under attack myself
+- [✓] Safe checks: How many squares where I can check the king without being under attack myself
+- [ ] Unsafe checks (probably less important than safe checks, but might still be worth something?)
 - [ ] Hanging pieces (failed)
-- [ ] Add pawn hash table?
+- [✓] Add pawn hash table?
 Not sure how valuable it is, when we're already doing incremental.

 ## Misc